This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 But in this case, L’Occitane is NOT cruelty-free and neither is its parent corporation, L’Occitane Group.

 Is L’Occitane Cruelty-Free?

-To sum up, by choosing to sell in mainland China, L’Occitane must have their products tested on animals.
-Therefore I would not consider L’Occitane to be a cruelty-free brand.
+To sum up, by choosing to sell in mainland China, L’Occitane must have its products tested on animals.
+Therefore, we would NOT consider L’Occitane to be a cruelty-free brand.

 Currently, L’Occitane is on our List of Brands to Avoid – Animal Tested.

 Is L’Occitane Vegan?

 L’Occitane claims to offer some “vegan” options that are free of animal-derived ingredients, but because L’Occitane engages in animal testing, we wouldn’t classify anything sold or produced by L’Occitane to be vegan.

 In order for products to be considered vegan by ethical elephant’s standards, the products and their ingredients must not be tested on animals anywhere in the world.
 Also, they must not contain any animal-derived ingredients or by-products.